Adding icon attribution to your product

 App store listings

 For an iOS or Android app, the easiest place to put attribution is the app store description.
-Add a single line near the bottom: "Icons: OpenMoji (CC BY-SA 4.0)."
+Add a single line near the bottom: "Icons: Simple Icons (CC0 1.0)."
 That is it.
-App store reviewers generally accept this and it satisfies the license requirement for the great majority of users.
+App store reviewers generally accept this, and for attribution-required libraries it satisfies the license requirement for the great majority of users.
 Some legal teams prefer the attribution to also appear inside the app — typically in a settings → about screen — which is fine and not much extra work.

 About pages